kitsune21/ss-boilerplate/README.md

 # ss-boilerplate
 My own boilerplate for Unity Projects, with prefabs, and generic controllers already built (such as music, sound, character, etc).

+# Character Controllers
+Default player character controllers.

+## TopDown
+This is for Zelda-like movement.

 # Clip Script
 This is the ScriptableObject for soundfx and songs.
 Simply give it a name and an auido clip and the sound and music controllers can handle the rest.